 23. Pan de yuca

 Pan de yuca is a typical bread from the southern regions of Colombia.
-The bread is made from yuca flour, butter, eggs, and cheese.
+This Colombian food is made from yuca flour, butter, eggs, and cheese.
 A great place to buy Pan de Yuca and other typical pastries is at La Casa Bakery Shop in Cali.